 * PGCert Graphic Design, St Martins School of Art 1983

 * Fellow Chartered Society of Designers 1993 - 1997

-I teach second and third year BA Graphic Design.
-Module leader for VCD2100.
+I teach first and second BA Graphic Design.
+Module leader for VCD1000.

 As part of my PGCHE research project, Developing Individuals in Design Education, I looked at how we may develop unique and varied designers against a backdrop of increasing student to teacher ratios with less one-to-one tuition.
 My method of research included looking into the Clean Language method of questioning that is used in coaching and trailing with students.
 I discovered that effective questioning utilising Clean Language helps the student to be able to find the answer themselves, facilitating thought processes that the student will be able to apply to a variety of contexts.

 Through my MA in Contemporary Typographic Media my project “How Can Punctuation Be More Communicative” explored the origins of punctuation, reading methods, semiotics and linguistics.
 I developed a method of punctuating text with layout reflecting eye movements and the use of marks providing time and space.